Synthetic Grass Yarn: C-Shape

-One of the most important aspects of any variety of artificial grass is best appreciated close up.
+One of the most important aspects of any variety of synthetic grass is best appreciated close up.
 Like really, REALLY close up.
 At Purchase Green we design our grasses using seven different yarn types, each offering a unique shape and set of attributes.
 The shape of the grass blade is related to how the grass looks, feels and performs.
 This section is designed to help you learn about the benefits offered each of our yarn types.

 We introduced the C-Shape fiber when we launched our Eco Line in June of 2015.
 We’re really excited about the C-Shape because it turns out the C has many amazing properties.
 Perhaps the most amazing is the fact that the “C” shaped fiber helps to reduce the surface temperature of the grass by diverting ultraviolet rays from the shorter curled fibers where heat can be trapped.
 As a result, our grasses with C-Shaped fibers show 10 to 20 percent improvement in temperature, making it an exceptional choice for those looking for a cooler grass that can handle moderate traffic.